A Grande Conquista 1: Future Appearances

 In 2023, Erick Ricarte appeared in A Fazenda 15, he entered in the Warehouse where the public voted for four contestants to move into the main house, he didn't receive enough votes to enter in the game.

 In 2025, Natália Deodato appeared on De Férias com o Ex Caribe as original cast member.

-In 2025, Victoria Macan also appeared on De Férias com o Ex Caribe as a ex.
+In 2025, Victoria Macan also appeared on De Férias com o Ex Caribe as an ex.